simple-login/website/content/contact-us.md

 Our [privacy page](/privacy) and [security page](/security) contain a great deal of information on what data we store and for how long.

-If you want to report a bug, you can either send us an email or use our [Github issue](https://github.com/simple-login/app/issues) page.
+If you want to report a bug, you can either send us an email or submit an issue our [GitHub](https://github.com/simple-login/app/issues) page.
 Please make sure that the bug hasn't already been reported.

-For feature request, please use our [open roadmap](https://trello.com/b/4d6A69I4/open-roadmap).
-Please search the feature first to make sure it hasn't been requested.
+For feature request, please use our [GitHub forum](https://github.com/simple-login/app/discussions/categories/feature-requests).
+Please search the forum first to make sure it hasn't been requested.
 Feel free to upvote the feature you want to happen soon :).

 For mailserver related questions, please contact us at postmaster@simplelogin.io